Why Bitcoin Is A Good Investment

-Example, if a hedge fund has $10 billion AUM, and it allocates 1% into Bitcoin, which works out at $100m into Bitcoin.
+Example, if a hedge fund has $10 billion AUM, and it allocates 1% into Bitcoin, working out at $100m.

 If Bitcoin was to go to zero, that same hedge fund would have $9.9 billion AUM at least.
 Of course, it wouldn’t want to lose $100m, but the risk reward ratio for Bitcoin is unbelievably in an investors favour, especially if you consider how secure the network is.

 Investing is risky, but if you don’t risk anything you don’t gain much.
 And the risk reward ratio for investing in Bitcoin is massively in favour of the investor.

 It’s very early days in the adoption of Bitcoin.
 Only 1.3% of the world uses it.
 X10 adoption would be 13% of the world, and Bitcoin’s value will ultimately be driven by its adoption.